-- 1. NHTI placement testing (see Note below); and - Satisfactory interview with Child and Family Studies program faculty;
+- 1. NHTI placement testing (see NOTE below); and - 2.
+Satisfactory interview with Child and Family Studies program faculty

-Note: Applicants whose placement scores indicate the need for English 100C or Reading 100C or who have a low LASSI score may matriculate as EC students.
-EC students:
+NOTE: Applicants whose placement scores indicate the need for ENGL 100C and/or RDNG 100C or who have a low LASSI score may enroll as ECE\ students within the General Studies program.
+ECE\ students:

-- 1. are advised by Child and Family Studies faculty; - 2. begin their first year of study with ECE 100C and 101XC rather than ECE 101C; - 3. participate at the campus Lab School with children as part of their ECE 100C and 101XC classes; and - complete a Change of Program Form to formally matriculate as an ECE major upon successful completion of ECE 101XC.
+- 1. are advised by Child and Family Studies faculty; - 2. begin their first semester of study with ENGL 100C and/or RNDG 100C along with GST 102C (Study Strategies); - observe and participate at the campus Lab School with children to become familiar with the environment, children, and teaching staff for a period of not less than 15 hours.
+Documented hours will be sent from the Lab School to the Department Head of Child and Family Studies for consideration towards matriculation into the Early Childhood Education program; - 4. complete a Change of Program Form to formally matriculate as an Early Childhood Education major upon successful completion of their first semester.